iZeaoGamer/Zector/major.md

 - You can now get x10 sell boosters from vote party.
 - Receiving crate keys now work in Vote party.
 - Fortune now works on most blocks.
+- You can now receive x10 Vote keys from voting.